 A DBA is most suitable for someone who wants to be considered THE expert and authority in some facet of the business.
 The research you will do on a DBA course is very focused on a certain discipline.
 Typically, a DBA student will have accomplished a successful career in business and will often have already completed an MBA.

 An MBA is a practitioner-type degree while a DBA enables those practitioners to become a scholar and move just as effectively in business as they do in an academic world.
 To decide which is best for you at your particular career stage, consider an MBA to become a better manager and leader and a DBA to equip yourself with research and presentation skills to excel in management and leadership.

-An MBA and a DBA fulfil different purposes.
+An MBA and a DBA fulfill different purposes.
 Both open up considerable opportunities.
 An MBA provides a wide-ranging business overview while a DBA will equip you with the skills and techniques to develop and set industry-leading standards of best practice.
-Both offer excellent networking opportunities too, and the opportunity to share ideas and problem-solving techniques with all manner of professionals from a huge variety of industries.
+Both offer excellent networking opportunities too, and the opportunity to share ideas and problem-solving techniques with all manner of professionals from a wide variety of industries.

 If you are interested in finding out more about which option could work best for you?
 Give us a call or drop us an email today.